 Some non-instructional program requirements (e.g., orientation and testing) may or may not be in-person.
 Online instruction is instruction via internet, satellite or wireless communication, and audio and video conferencing.
 [US: 11/8/2021]

-PREP WEEK

-Prep Week is defined as the last week of instruction of a semester and the last three days of instruction of a Summer Session or Winter Intersession.
-Prep Week is designed to help students prepare for their final exams, so certain instructional activities are restricted.
-(Additional restrictions apply to Reading Days). (see SR 5.2.5.6)

 PROFESSIONAL COLLEGE

 The Colleges that home professional practice doctoral degrees (currently Law, Medicine, Dentistry, Nursing, Health Sciences, and Pharmacy).
 The colleges other than Law comprise the “Health Care Colleges.”
 [US: 3/19/2018]